Fluffy Vanilla Buttercream Frosting (American Buttercream)

 This is an all-round buttercream which can be used for many different things.
 But here’s how it compares to other frostings.

-- Ermine Frosting – Lighter and creamier, made with a cooked milk and flour base, and less buttery in flavor.
+- Ermine Frosting (my favourite frosting!) – Lighter and creamier, made with a cooked milk and flour base, and less buttery in flavor.
+Rich in flavor like pastry cream.

 - Swiss Meringue Buttercream – Silky and less sweet, whipped from egg whites and sugar, but requires more precision to make.